Mongoloid: Use in United States law

-In 1858, the California State Legislature enacted the first bill of several that prohibited the attendance of "Negroes, Mongolians and Indians" from public schools.

-In 1885, the California State Legislature amended its code to make separate schools for "children of Mongoloid or Chinese descent."

-In 1911, the Bureau of Immigration and Naturalization was using the term "Mongolic grand division," not only to include Mongols, but "in the widest sense of all," to include Malays, Chinese, Japanese, and Koreans.
-In 1911, the Bureau of Immigration and Naturalization was placing all "East Indians," a term which included the peoples of "India, Farther India, and Malaysia," in the "Mongolic" grand division.
+In 1858, the California State Legislature enacted the first bill of several that prohibited the attendance of "Negroes, Mongolians and Indians" from public schools, amending its code in 1885 to make separate schools for "children of Mongoloid or Chinese descent."
+By 1911, the Bureau of Immigration and Naturalization was using the term "Mongolic grand division," not only to include Mongols, but "in the widest sense of all," to include Malays, Chinese, Japanese, Koreans, and "East Indians," a term which included the peoples of "India, Farther India, and Malaysia".
+A 1987 report to the National Institute of Justice indicated that the following skeletal collections were of the "Mongoloid" ethnic group: Arctic Eskimo, Prehistoric North American Indian, Japanese, and Chinese.

 In 1985, Michael P. Malone of the FBI Laboratory said that the FBI Laboratory is in a good position for the examination of Mongoloid hairs, because it does most of the examinations for Alaska, which has a large Mongoloid population, and it conducts examinations for the majority of Indian reservations in the United States.
+A 2005 article in a journal by the FBI Laboratory defined the term "Mongoloid" for its use in forensic hair examinations as, "an anthropological term designating one of the major groups of human beings originating from Asia, excluding the Indian subcontinent and including Native American Indians."